ghmzmq/shadowsocks-mysql-manager/sql/README.md

 # This manager is suitable for UnlimitedSocks,whmcs-shadowsocks-plugin,sspanel
 ## In the sql table you need to check this:
 * port text //Port for user
-* password text //password to connect
+* passwd text //password to connect
 * t text //Last use time
 * u text //Upload
 * d text //Download